 ExpressVPN unblocks Netflix US, Hulu, Amazon Prime Video, HBO, SlingTV, and BBC iPlayer, among others.
 The website has tutorials specifically for setting up a VPN with Chromecast, and 24/7 live chat support is at your disposal.
 Shoot a quick message to the support team to ask which servers to use for a particular streaming service, as not all of them will work.

 If you don’t want to go through the trouble of configuring a router, ExpressVPN has you covered: the company makes the hands-down best pre-configured, VPN-enabled routers in the game.
 It makes its own router firmware which you can either download and install on your own router (if compatible) for free, or you can purchase a pre-configured router that’s already set up for you.

 The router firmware allows you to select which devices connected to get tunneled through the VPN and which ones use a normal internet connection.
 Managing devices and tweaking settings is intuitive and easy thanks to a well-designed dashboard.

-ExpressVPN operates over 1,500 servers in 94 countries.
+ExpressVPN operates over 3,000 servers in 94 countries.
 The company keeps no logs of your IP address or traffic contents, and all connections are protected with 256-bit encryption and perfect forward secrecy.
-You may connect up to three devices at a time, and a router only counts as one device.
+You may connect up to five devices at a time, and a router only counts as one device.
 Apps are also available for Windows, MacOS, iOS, Android, Fire TV, and Linux.